abelowska/scaLyrifi/README.md

 # scaLyrifi

-Creates a songbook automatically from a photo containing a list of songs.
+Generates songbook with chords to PDF file from photo containing a list of songs.
+Based on Tesseract OCR.